MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Applications/New-MgBetaServicePrincipalAppRoleAssignedTo.md

 Application permissions can be granted directly with app role assignments, or through a consent experience.
 To grant an app role assignment, you need three identifiers:

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [New-MgServicePrincipalAppRoleAssignedTo](/powershell/module/Microsoft.Graph.Applications/New-MgServicePrincipalAppRoleAssignedTo?view=graph-powershell-1.0)

 ## SYNTAX

 ### CreateExpanded (Default)